The Caring Generation® Caregiver Exhaustion Tired of Caring for Elderly Parents

 25:46 Pamela D. Wilson: You have just amazing experience.
 You’ve written over 150 articles, where can listeners go to find more articles or information about the effects of smoking so that they can become more proactive?

 25:58 Dr. Brooks Cash: That’s a great question.
-One of my favorite places to refer patients to, is a series of informational pamphlets that the NIH, National Institute of Health and the National Institute of Digestive – Diabetes and Digestive and Kidney diseases, the NIDDK.
+One of my favorite places to refer patients to, is a series of informational pamphlets that the NIH, National Institute of Health and the National Institute of Digestive Health, the NIDDK.
 They put out a series of patient pamphlets that are very helpful and useful on a wide range of gastrointestinal disorders.
 Very easy to understand, and links and other things that patients can go to.
 There is one about smoking and digestive system.
 And I was lucky enough, and privileged enough to be a proof reader and consultant on that.
 I certainly would recommend that.
 I think it’s a great resource for smoking and the GI tract, but also lots of other issues with regards to gastrointestinal health.

 26:51 Pamela D. Wilson: And you mentioned colon cancer being a big part of smoking, at what age does somebody really start to go to get a colonoscopy especially if they’re younger and they smoke.
 Should they get a colonoscopy earlier or what do you recommend?